The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Implementation Details of Feedback Methods

-\paragraph{Quiz-based code edit (\adaptquiz{})} Our implementation of \adaptquiz{} builds upon the code recommendation generated using the \codeedit{} algorithm.
-Prior research has explored automated methods for synthesizing visual tasks corresponding to a given code.
-To transform the code recommendation into a quiz, we first generate a set of candidate visual task grids using symbolic execution techniques~\citep{DBLP:conf/aaai/SinghGR12,DBLP:conf/nips/AhmedCEFGRS20,DBLP:journals/corr/abs-2305-18342}.
-From this set, the best visual grid is manually selected.
-The missing code-blank in the code recommendation corresponds to the basic action located in the deepest and rightmost child node of the AST.
+\looseness-1\textbf{Quiz-based code edit (\adaptquiz{}).} Our implementation of \adaptquiz{} is based on the \textsc{PQuizSyn} algorithm from our prior work~\cite{DBLP:conf/aied/GhoshTDS22}, which builds on the code recommendation generated using the \codeedit{} algorithm.
+Specifically, to transform the code recommendation into a quiz, we first generate a set of candidate visual task grids using symbolic execution techniques~\cite{DBLP:conf/nips/AhmedCEFGRS20,DBLP:conf/aied/GhoshTDS22}, from which the best visual grid is manually selected.
+Following~\cite{DBLP:conf/aied/GhoshTDS22}, the missing code-blank in the code recommendation corresponds to the basic action located in the deepest and rightmost child node of the AST.
 The answer choices for all quizzes are fixed to the three basic actions in the maze domain: \move{}, \turnL{}, and \turnR{}.
-Additionally, we manually design textual feedback for each incorrect selection.
-Through this process, \codehint{} is converted into \quizadapt{} and presented as feedback for this method.
+Through this process, \codehint{} is converted into \quizadapt{}; see Figure~\ref{fig3.codequiz}.

-\paragraph{Quiz based on metacognitive scaffolds (\planquiz{})} Our implementation of \planquiz{} involved manually crafting both the planning and solution-finding quizzes for each of the $12$ tasks in the \hoc{} learning phase curriculum.
-In total, we created $24$ quizzes—$12$ based on the planning and evaluation stages of problem-solving (\quizplan{}), and $12$ based on the solution-finding stage (\quizsolve{}).
+\looseness-1\textbf{Quiz based on metacognitive scaffolds (\planquiz{}).} Our implementation of \planquiz{} involved manually crafting both the planning and solution-finding quizzes for each of the $12$ tasks in the \hoc{} learning phase curriculum.
+In total, we created $24$ quizzes: $12$ based on the planning and evaluation stages of problem-solving (\quizplan{}), and $12$ based on the solution-finding stage (\quizsolve{}); see Figure~\ref{fig3.processquiz}.
 Each quiz contained four options, with one correct answer, and we also provided hand-crafted textual feedback for each incorrect option.
-When a student requests feedback for a write-code task for the first time, \quizplan{} is presented, while \quizsolve{} is shown for all subsequent requests.
+When a student requests feedback for the first time, \quizplan{} is presented, while \quizsolve{} is shown for all subsequent requests.